jleyba/js-dossier/README.md

     compiler.
 These  files are used to satisfy references to external types, but are excluded when generating  API documentation.

- * `typeFilters` List of types that should be excluded from generated documentation, even if it is found in the type graph.
-These filters use basic namespace prefix matching: listing `foo.bar` will filter out all types in the `foo.bar` namespace, but not a type named `foo.barbaz`
+ * `typeFilters` List of regular expressions for types that should be excluded from generated documentation, even if found in the type graph.

  * `readme` Path to a README file to include as the main landing page for the generated documentation.
 This file should use markdown syntax.